hhvu0102/unix_basic/README.md

 ##### Wild card
 - The `*` character matches against any character.
-- For example, the following command list all the text files in our current directory:
+- For example, the following command list all the files in our current directory that contain "md" at the end of the file names:
-    `ls *.txt`
+    `ls *md`

 ##### Tab Completion
 - Navigate to the home directory.
 Typing out directory names can waste a lot of time.
 When you start typing out the name of a directory, then hit the tab key, the shell will try to fill in the rest of the directory name.
 For example, enter: